 Living in an apartment doesn’t mean you can’t grow your own vegetables.
-Here are some ways to regrow new plants from your vegetable scraps.
+Here are some ways to regrow new edible plants from your vegetable scraps on your balcony garden.

 Before you begin balcony farming, here are some things you should take note of:

 - Make space for your herbs (you can build shelves to save space)

 - No balcony?
 Place a table or window boxes by your sunniest window